Olly Wicken is an award-winning writer – for books, magazines, radio, websites, blogs and podcasts.

 For volumes 1, 2 and 5 of the ongoing Watford FC book series Tales From The Vicarage, he’s written short stories.

-In his novel, Black, he explored unrequited love through a central character with locked-in syndrome who fell in love with the woman visiting him in hospital every day.
+In an unpublished novel, Black, he explored unrequited love through a central character with locked-in syndrome who fell in love with the woman visiting him in hospital every day.

-In his screenplay The Mother Of All Fathers, he wrote a comic drama about the evolving role of modern fathers.
+In an unproduced screenplay, The Mother Of All Fathers, he wrote a comic drama about the evolving role of modern fathers.

 For Nick Hornby’s anthology of football writing, My Favourite Year, he wrote what several reviewers singled out as the outstanding chapter.